Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: Background and Related Work

 \subsection{Collaborative SLAM}

 C-SLAM systems can usually be divided into two categories: centralized and decentralized.
-Centralized systems rely on a remote base station to compute the global SLAM estimates for all the robots.
-The base station can be a server cluster with computing capabilities unattainable on mobile platforms, and transmit the optimized localization and map estimates back to the robots.
-However, in those systems, the robots need a reliable permanent connection with the base station, and the scalability is severely limited by the communication bottleneck to the central server~\cite{saeedimultiplerobotsimultaneouslocalization2016}.
+Centralized systems rely on a remote base station to aggregate map data and compute the global SLAM estimates for all the robots.
+However, in those systems, the robots need a reliable permanent connection with the base station, and the scalability is severely limited by the communication bottleneck to the central server.
 Such stringent networking constraints are often unrealistic, especially in large environments.
-Decentralized approaches, relying only on sporadic communication links between robots and without any need for a central authority, are preferred in those scenarios.
+Decentralized approaches, relying only on occasional communication links between robots and without any need for a central authority, are preferred in those scenarios.
 However, decentralized systems are limited by the onboard computation and communication capabilities of the robots, and they require more sophisticated data management and bookkeeping strategies to obtain accurate SLAM estimates~\cite{lajoiecollaborativesimultaneouslocalization2022a}.

-Similar to single robot SLAM systems, C-SLAM contains two parts commonly named front-end and back-end.
-The front-end is in charge of feature extraction and data association, while the back-end performs state and map estimation~\cite{cadenapresentfuturesimultaneous2016}.
+Similar to single robot SLAM systems, C-SLAM contains two parts commonly named front-end and back-end, see \cref{fig:overview}.
+The front-end is in charge of feature extraction and data association, while the back-end performs state estimation~\cite{cadenapresentfuturesimultaneous2016}.